RunestoneInteractive/thinkcspy/_sources/ClassesDiggingDeeper/Exercises.rst

                 :identifier: disqus_chcl_q5disc

-#.
-Write a new method in the Rectangle class to test if a Point falls within
+.. question:: cdd_ex_6

-   the rectangle.
+   Write a new method in the Rectangle class to test if a Point falls within the rectangle.
 For this exercise, assume that a rectangle at (0,0) with width 10 and height 5 has *open* upper bounds on the width and height, i.e. it stretches in the x direction from [0 to 10), where 0 is included